Uber and Lyft Accidents in New Mexico

 It’s important to get legal advice as soon as possible following a car crash involving an Uber, Lyft, or some other ridesharing service.
 While the statute of limitations for taking legal action is generally three years, waiting too long may hurt your case.
 Over time, witnesses can forget important details and evidence can be lost or destroyed.

 Learn more about how Szantho Law Firm can help.
-Contact us today to schedule a free case evaluation.
+Contact us today to schedule a free case evaluation with a Lyft/Uber accident lawyer.
 Attorney Szantho can review the details of your ridesharing accident and go over your legal options.